sagemath/trac_to_gh/Issue 7971.md

 # Issue 7971: Change all occurrences of "method" to "algorithm" in coding/code_bounds.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7971

 Original creator: rbeezer